 Does HR data processing require registration under data protection laws?

-The GDPR is oriented on “privacy by design” and “privacy by default.”
-Controllers (employers) and Processors (subcontractors) must implement all technical and organizational measures necessary to ensure the protection of personal data.
-In practical terms, the processing of personal data in every instance should be accompanied with the privacy concern in order to limit the amount of data processed from the outset (so-called "minimization" principle).
-HR teams should think carefully before collecting any new piece of data.
+The UK GDPR is oriented on “privacy by design” and “privacy by default.”
+UK-based Controllers (employers) and Processors (subcontractors) must implement all technical and organizational measures necessary to ensure the protection of personal data.
+In practical terms, the processing of personal data in every instance should be accompanied with the privacy concern in order to limit the amount of data processed from the outset.
 Two key considerations are the reasons for collecting the data and the potential consequences (risks) of maintaining and processing this data.

 - maintaining a register of treatments implemented